Harmelodic/init-frontend/README.md

 ...Except you can build web frontends in a variety of different ways, each having their trade-offs, and you should choose different options depending on the _purpose_.

-## The current paradigm
+## The choices

-As of 2025:

 Want to just host a bunch of relatively static content, such as documentation?
-Use MkDocs.
+Use MkDocs, or just have a webserver and host your content.

 Want to make a personal site, or just simple website - maybe with some commercial features?
-Use a Website builder with an easy hosting option (e.g. Squarespace, Wix, etc.).
+Use a simple website builder with an easy hosting option (e.g. Squarespace, Wix, etc.).

 Want to make a site where you have more control over the site structure and content - e.g. more advanced user wanting to customize a blog, journalistic website, etc.?